opentelekomcloud-docs/modelarts/umn/source/custom_images/for_training_models/creating_a_training_job_using_a_custom_image_gpu.rst

 Running a Training Job Created Using a Custom Image
 ---------------------------------------------------

 After a custom image is uploaded to SWR, ModelArts is authorized to obtain and run the image by default when you create a training job using the custom image.
 When a custom image is run for the first time, the image is checked first.
-For details about the check, see `Specifications for Custom Images Used for Training Jobs <../../custom_images/for_training_models/specifications_for_custom_images_used_for_training_jobs.html>`__.
+For details about the check, see :ref:`Specifications for Custom Images Used for Training Jobs <modelarts_23_0217>`.
 The check failure cause is outputted in the log, and you can modify the image based on the log.

 After the image is checked, the backend starts the custom image container to run the training job.
 You can view the training status based on the log.

 .. note::

    After an image is reviewed, the image does not need to be reviewed again when being used to create training jobs again.